The following PI & Clinical Negligence practice note provides comprehensive and up to date legal information covering:

 There is no single test for determining whether an organisation is a public authority.

 A good starting point is to look at decided authority in respect of judicial review proceedings.
-A body that has been held to be amenable to judicial review will almost certainly be a public authority, and the converse is also the case
+A body that has been held to be amenable to judicial review will almost certainly be a public authority, and the converse is also the case (although there

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.